Conformal welding of independent Gaussian multiplicative chaos measures: Conditions for H older continuity

 Recalling that the Jacobian of $f$ can be written as $\lvert\partial_zf\rvert^2-\lvert\partial_{\overline{z}}f\rvert^2$, by the change of variables formula for quasiconformal maps \cite[Theorem~3.8.1]{astala2009elliptic}, the rightmost term above is equal to

 Combining the previous two equations completes the proof. \end{proof}

-We will apply the previous lemma with $f=F_n$ and $A$ contained in the union of the images under $\Psi_1$ and $\Psi_2$ of two half-annuli.
-The thickness of this annulus will be controlled by Lemma~\ref{l:thickness} and the average distortion on the annulus is bounded by a change of variables:
+We will apply the previous lemma with $f=F_n$ and $A=\mathbb{A}$ as defined in $\mathrm{Ann}(x,t,y,s,N)$.
+The thickness of this annulus will be controlled by Lemma~\ref{l:thickness} and the average distortion on the annulus is bounded by the following estimate:

 \begin{lemma} Let $\mathcal{A}=D[0,R]\backslash D[0,r]$ for some $0<r<R<1$ then

 where $S(m,r,R):=\{\ell\in\Z\;|\;r\leq R2^{-m}\lvert\ell\rvert\leq R\}$.
 Moreover the same inequality holds if we replace $\Psi_1,\psi_1$ by $\Psi_2,\psi_2$ and reflect $\mathcal{A}$ in the real axis. \end{lemma} \begin{proof} This follows from essentially the same argument as in the proof of Lemma~\ref{l:Distortion2}.
 By a change of variables and Lemma~\ref{l:BAderivative}